 We discuss the relationship between tenure and publication in journals of different quality tiers.
-Figure 3 plots average predicted probabilities of tenure associated with different numbers of publications in the four journal categories using a logit specification.^{27,28} Controlling for the total number of publications in all specifications, we isolate a composition effect from a scale effect.
-We further control for gender, number of co-authors, quality of graduate alma mater, and the quality of authors' publication portfolios as proxied by the total number of citations received by each author across all relevant journal articles29.
+Figure 3 plots average predicted probabilities of tenure associated with different numbers of publications in the four journal categories estimated using a logit model.^{26,27} Controlling for the total number of publications in all specifications, we isolate a composition effect from a scale effect.
+We control for gender, number of co-authors, and the quality of the graduate school attended.
+Lastly, we control for the quality of authors' publication portfolios by including a vector of statistics that summarize the distribution of field-adjusted citations received by each author's portfolio of publications.^{28,29}

 Figure 3 shows that publishing in T5 journals is associated with the largest increases in probabilities of receiving tenure.
-An individual with a single T5 publication is predicted to have a 0.29 probability of receiving tenure.
-The predicted probability increases to 0.43 and 0.63 for individuals with two and three T5 publications respectively.
+An individual with a single T5 publication is predicted to have a 0.3 probability of receiving tenure.
+The predicted probability increases to 0.43 and 0.62 for individuals with two and three T5 publications respectively.
 Although publishing in non-T5 outlets is associated with non-zero probabilities of receiving tenure that are statistically significant at the 5% level, the predicted probabilities associated with these publications are considerably lower than those associated with T5 publications.
-Among the non-T5 estimates, the largest probability of receiving tenure is 0.24 and it is associated with publishing two articles in Tier A journals.
-This probability is lower than the probability of
+Among the non-T5 estimates, the largest probability of receiving tenure is 0.25 and it is associated with publishing two articles in Tier A journals.
+This probability is lower than the probability of 0.3 associated with publishing a single T5 article.
+The probability of 0.62 associated with three or more

-27See Text-Appendix Section 1.1 for the exact specification used in our Logit estimations.
+26See Text-Appendix Section 1.1 for the exact specification used in our Logit estimations.

-28The corresponding marginal effects are presented under the "Pooled" columns of the Online Appendix Table O-A13.
+27The corresponding marginal effects are presented under the "Pooled" columns of the Online Appendix Table O-A13.
 Online Appendix Table O-A10 presents comparable estimates of partial effects obtained from our Linear Probability Model (LPM) estimation.
 Results are qualitatively the same.
 The T5 remains the most influential category by far.

-$^{^{29}}$ Relevance of an article varies by analysis.
+28Relevance of an article varies by analysis.
 The current estimates of tenure by the first spell utilize citations for all articles published during the first spell.
 Estimates for tenure by the 7^{th} year utilize citations to articles published by the 7^{th} year of tenure-track experience.